kimandre1/inventory_system/README.md

 # inventory_system
 Inventory system for pre-made mysql database due for a school project.
-Made by Kim, Even and Simen.
+Made by Kim André, Even and Simen.